-The Carolina Parents Council is a volunteer leadership group that exists as a voice for Carolina families and advisory body to New Student & Family Programs.
-The Carolina Parents Council supports New Student & Family Orientation, Carolina Family Weekend, and advocacy efforts.
-During semi-annual gatherings, members dialogue with faculty and administrators about current matters impacting the Carolina community pertaining to student safety and wellness, student life, and undergraduate academics.
-Should you desire more information about the Carolina Parents Council, including how to join, please visit families.unc.edu.
+The Parents Council is the volunteer leadership group, serving as a voice for all Carolina families as well as an advisory body to New Student & Family Programs.
+The Carolina Parents Council supports New Student & Family Orientation, Carolina Family Weekend, and other advocacy efforts.
+During semi-annual gatherings, members dialogue, and partner with faculty and administrators regarding current matters and issues impacting the Carolina community such as safety and wellness, student life, and undergraduate academics.
+To learn more information about the Carolina Parents Council, including how to join, please visit families.unc.edu.

-Through membership, the Carolina Parents Council supports the Carolina Parents Fund and awards \$50,000 annually to student organizations, UNC offices, and academic departments.
-Since 1985, this program has granted nearly 2 million dollars to fund initiatives such as WELL Ride, Safewalk, Carolina Latinx Center programming, Womxn of Worth, The Helping Hand Project, Campus EMS, and others, as well as student research, travel, and publications.
+Membership in the Carolina Parents Council supports the Carolina Parents Fund & Endowment, which awards \$50,000 annually to student organizations, UNC offices, and academic departments.
+Since 1985, this program has granted nearly two million dollars to fund initiatives such as FallFest, Hauling Heels, Safewalk, Carolina Latinx Center programming, Womxn of Worth, Local Legends Honoring Black Excellence, Champions for Change, Campus EMS, and others, as well as student research, travel and publications.